mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 # When tracking moving subjects with PTZ cameras, motion blur may make human detection and pose estimation difficult.
 What approaches do you envision to handle this issue?

-* Camera hardware: high-framerates, good lighting, and low exposure can mitigate impacts of blur and effects of rapid motion
-* Outputs and resolution: We plan to focus on pose reconstruction over the proposed timeline
-* Experiment design: prototype with slower moving subjects
-* Camera control and smooth trajectories, modeling control and blur interactions, modeling intrinsics and blur
-* CV: Image processing techniques that account for blur or segment blurred vs non-blurred regions, learned models may fill in gaps or constrain based on feasible motion
-* Only experiments will address blur (likely not sim)

-Fundamentally, motion blur is a product of relative motion of a scene relative to the camera over the duration of the exposure of a frame.
+Fundamentally, motion blur is a product of motion of the scene relative to the camera over the duration of the exposure of a frame.
 Impacts of motion blur can be mitigated by reducing exposure duration, reducing relative motion, or by building systems that are robust to motion blur.